Digital-Alchemy-TS/haos-template/README.md

 ### ⚙️ Manual Configuration

-This project ships with 2 relevant configuration files.
-If you are running the code within an addon, then the Home Assistant credentials aren't needed
+This project ships with 2 relevant configuration files in the project root.
+Most configurations have library provided defaults for most values, but [BASE_URL](https://docs.digital-alchemy.app/Home+Automation/Hass/config/BASE_URL) & [TOKEN](https://docs.digital-alchemy.app/Home+Automation/Hass/config/TOKEN) are required for establishing a basic connection

 1. [`.type_writer`](./.type_writer) - credentials for the `type-writer` script
 2. [`.home_automation`](./.home_automation) - credentials for your application

-Both files are the project root, and look something like this to get started
+If you are running the code within an addon, then the Home Assistant credentials **are not required**.
+Below is an example config in `ini` format

 ```ini
 [hass]